 If you want to save your image with text in SVG format and ensure the font stays the same, for example in Firefox browser, use this simple trick:

-1. When designing in Adobe Illustrator, select text using selection tool and navigate to Object and Expand.
-In expand dialog box make sure the checkboxes for Object and Fill are checked and click on OK button.
+- When designing in Adobe Illustrator, select text using the selection tool and navigate to Object and Expand.
+In the expand dialog box make sure the checkboxes for Object and Fill are checked and click on OK button.

 Uploading an SVG File to the WordPress Media Library

 WordPress does not support SVG out of the box, so what can you do?
-You can install a plugin like SVG Support You can also add the code below to your theme’s functions.php file to avoid having yet another plugin.
+You can install a plugin like SVG Support or you can add the code below to your theme’s functions.php file to avoid having yet another plugin.

-In order to do this, navigate to Appearance and Theme Editor from your WordPress Admin Dashboard.
-Then, under the Theme Files, locate and click on functions.php and add the following code to the php file at the very bottom:
+To do this, navigate to Appearance and Theme Editor from your WordPress Admin Dashboard.
+Then, under the Theme Files, locate and click on functions.php and add the following code to the PHP file at the very bottom:

 // Enable SVG support